The Clorox (NYSE:CLX) Updates FY 2021 Earnings Guidance

-The Clorox (NYSE:CLX) last released its earnings results on Friday, April 30th.
-The company reported $1.62 earnings per share for the quarter, topping the consensus estimate of $1.48 by $0.14.
+The Clorox (NYSE:CLX) last released its earnings results on Thursday, April 29th.
+The company reported $1.62 earnings per share for the quarter, beating analysts’ consensus estimates of $1.48 by $0.14.
+The firm had revenue of $1.78 billion during the quarter, compared to the consensus estimate of $1.86 billion.
 The Clorox had a return on equity of 132.72% and a net margin of 16.14%.
-The firm had revenue of $1.78 billion during the quarter, compared to analysts’ expectations of $1.86 billion.
-During the same period in the prior year, the company earned $1.89 earnings per share.
-The company’s quarterly revenue was down .1% on a year-over-year basis.
-Research analysts forecast that The Clorox will post 8.03 earnings per share for the current year.
+The company’s revenue was down .1% compared to the same quarter last year.
+During the same period in the prior year, the company posted $1.89 EPS.
+Sell-side analysts forecast that The Clorox will post 8.03 EPS for the current year.

-A number of research firms have recently commented on CLX.
-Morgan Stanley increased their target price on shares of The Clorox from $182.00 to $183.00 and gave the stock an underweight rating in a report on Monday, April 26th.
-Bank of America dropped their price objective on shares of The Clorox from $245.00 to $235.00 and set a neutral rating for the company in a research note on Friday, January 22nd.
-Deutsche Bank Aktiengesellschaft decreased their target price on shares of The Clorox from $196.00 to $195.00 and set a hold rating on the stock in a research note on Tuesday, April 27th.
-JPMorgan Chase & Co. lowered their price target on shares of The Clorox from $205.00 to $196.00 and set a neutral rating for the company in a report on Thursday, April 22nd.
-Finally, Wells Fargo & Company reissued a buy rating and set a $240.00 price objective on shares of The Clorox in a report on Wednesday, February 10th.
-Three investment analysts have rated the stock with a sell rating, nine have given a hold rating and four have issued a buy rating to the stock.
-The Clorox presently has an average rating of Hold and an average price target of $213.81.
+Several research firms have weighed in on CLX.
+Atlantic Securities upgraded The Clorox from a neutral rating to an overweight rating and set a $233.00 target price for the company in a research note on Thursday, February 25th.
+Jefferies Financial Group reduced their price objective on The Clorox from $205.00 to $195.00 and set a hold rating on the stock in a research note on Tuesday.
+Sanford C. Bernstein assumed coverage on The Clorox in a research report on Tuesday, January 19th.
+They issued a market perform rating and a $206.00 target price on the stock.
+Barclays reissued a sell rating and issued a $162.00 target price on shares of The Clorox in a report on Sunday, April 18th.
+Finally, Wells Fargo & Company lowered shares of The Clorox from an overweight rating to an underweight rating and decreased their price target for the company from $240.00 to $170.00 in a report on Monday.
+Three research analysts have rated the stock with a sell rating, ten have given a hold rating and three have given a buy rating to the company’s stock.
+The company currently has an average rating of Hold and an average price target of $208.06.

 The Clorox Company manufactures and markets consumer and professional products worldwide.
 It operates through four segments: Health and Wellness, Household, Lifestyle, and International.
 The company offers laundry additives, including bleach products under the Clorox brand, as well as Clorox 2 stain fighter and color booster; home care products primarily under the Clorox, Scentiva, Formula 409, Liquid-Plumr, Pine-Sol, S.O.S, and Tilex brands; naturally derived products under the Green Works brand; professional cleaning, disinfecting, and food service products under the CloroxPro, Clorox Healthcare, and Clorox Total 360 brands; professional food service products under the Hidden Valley brand; and vitamins, minerals, and supplement products under the RenewLife, Rainbow Light, Natural Vitality, NeoCell, and Stop Aging Now brands.